JuliaPlasma/ParticleInCell.jl/README.md

      order for this scheme to effectively load balance, it must be the case that the total number of patches is larger (ideally much larger) that the total number of cores.

-## Todo
- * New examples:
-   * Two-stream instability (check frequency)
-   * Capacitively coupled plasma
-   * EM radiation from a dipole antenna
- * Add `LinearFieldSolve` step
-   * Figure out a flexible way to define a stencil
- * Get rid of force field in Species, and incorporate the field interpolation into the particle push?
-   * Add Boris push
- * Add electromagnetic update step
- * Add Monte-Carlo collisions